frictionlessdata/ckanext-datapackager/README.markdown

     pip install coverage

-Then run nosetests like this from the top-level `ckanext-b2` directory:
+Then run nosetests like this from the top-level `ckanext-datapackager` directory:

-    nosetests --nologcapture --ckan --with-pylons=test.ini --with-coverage --cover-package=ckanext.b2 --cover-inclusive --cover-erase .
+    nosetests --nologcapture --ckan --with-pylons=test.ini --with-coverage --cover-package=ckanext.datapackager --cover-inclusive --cover-erase .

 To get a nice, HTML-formatted coverage report in `cover/index.html` add the `--cover-html` option.